opendataloader-project/opendataloader-pdf/README.md

 # Build instructions

-Build and install using Maven `mvn clean install` in this order:
+Perform the following steps for each of the following repositories in the specified order:
 1. duallab-lr-verapdf-parser
 2. duallab-layout-recognition-algs
 3. duallab-lr-verapdf-validation
 4. duallab-layout-recognition-core

+Checkout the project using the command

+> git checkout <repository url>

+Build and install using Maven command

+> mvn clean install

 # CLI usage